 The implication for brands is direct: live experiences are not competing with digital marketing.
 They are filling a void that digital marketing created.

-The global event market reached $1.425 trillion in 2025, growing to $1.598 trillion in 2026, and is projected to reach $4.486 trillion by 2035 at a 12.15% annual growth rate.
 Within immersive entertainment, the market is expected to grow from $140 billion in 2025 to $260 billion by 2031.
 Experiential marketing stands at $55.5 billion in 2026 on its way to $71.2 billion by 2035.

 Projection mapping accounts for nearly 39% of the immersive entertainment market by revenue in 2024, driven by its versatility, rapid installation, and established vendor base.
 The structural driver across all of this: younger consumers are consistently choosing experiences over material goods.